stevengharris/NodeSwiftLogging/README.md

 npm run build
 ```

-will be quick to produce a new `Module.node` that can be used on the JavaScript side and a new package that can be consumed on the Swift side.
+will be quick to produce a new `Module.node` that can be used on the JavaScript side and a new Swift library with the Swift code from `Sources`.

-### Testing NSLogging
+### Testing NodeSwiftLogging

-NSLogging itself is a NodeSwift package.
-You can build it and test that it's working.

-Clone the NSLogging repository.
-After running (the long) `npm install` from the cloned repo, you can start up node.js on `index.js`:
+After `npm install` (or subsequently, `npm run build`) is complete, run node on the supplied `index.js`:

 ```
 node index.js